Project Update (8/5/2020):

 What is the project schedule?

-The design and construction for the new microgrid is now scheduled to occur in mid-2020.
+The design and construction for the new microgrid is scheduled to occur in 2020.
 Analytics on the project will be completed after the microgrid has been installed.

 Who can I contact for additional information?